nwchemgit/nwchem-wiki/TCE.md

 used).
 When zero or negative value is specified, the DIIS is turned off.
 It is not recommended to perform DIIS every iteration, whereas setting a large value for this parameter necessitates a large memory (disk) space to keep the excitation amplitudes of previous iterations.
-In 5.0 version we significantly improved the DIIS solver by re-organizing the iterative process and by introducing the level shift option (lshift) that enable to increase small orbital energy differences used in calculating the up-dates for cluster amplitudes.
-Typical values for lshift oscillates between 0.3 and 0.5 for CC calculations for ground states of multi-configurational character.
-Otherwise, the value of lshift is by default set equal to 0.
+Another tool for convergence acceleration is the level shift option (`lshift` keyword) that allows to increase small orbital energy differences used in calculating the up-dates for cluster amplitudes.
+Typical values for `lshift` oscillates between 0.3 and 0.5 for CC calculations for ground states of multi-configurational character.
+Otherwise, the value of `lshift` is by default set equal to 0.

 ### FREEZE: the frozen core/virtual approximation